KaiNorberg/PatchworkOS/README.md

 The `..` or dotdot operator is a major security concern in a capability based system.
 Consider that if we pass a directory to a process that process could use `..` to access the parent directory and then the parent of the parent and so on.
 This vulnerability would effectively make capability based security meaningless.

-A tempting solution, used by other capability based systems such as Fuchsia, is to ban the use of `..` entirely and instead use string parsing to normalize paths (i.e. turning `a/b/..` into `a`).
+A tempting solution, used by other capability based systems, is to ban the use of `..` entirely and instead use string parsing to normalize paths (i.e. turning `a/b/..` into `a`).
 There are two primary issues with this solution, relative paths and symlinks.

 As an example of a relative path, consider the path `./..`.
 The issue we encounter is that we may not know what `.` refers to, requiring us to track the current working directory as a string.
 This is not only complex but also inefficient as we would need to parse the entire path string for every traversal and also start any path traversal from the root directory instead of being able to start from any file descriptor.